Miss BumBum Suzy Cortez Spreads Her Legs In Tiny Daisy Dukes, Then Plays Soccer In A Thong

 Hoje um site e uma TV esportiva foram cobrir meu primeiro treino de futebol no campo e fazer uma sessão de fotos.
 Estou evoluindo cada dia um pouco, estou pesando em fazer um teste em uma equipe feminina na Europa em 2020.
 Hoje também utilizei a maravilhosa a chuteira #Nemeziz da @adidasbrasil. #SuzyCortez #MissBumBumWorld #Football #ViscaBarça #Adidas fotos: @daviborgesofficial

-In the second, she poses against the goal post in a way that no doubt made fans go wild.
+In the second, she posed against the goal post in a way that no doubt made fans go wild.

 View this post on Instagram